-Particulars Amount over-due as at March 31, 2020 (₹ in crores) Period of delay (days) Remarks Debentures 53.47 6 The Company in reference with COVID-19 - Regulatory Package notified by RBI submitted an application for moratorium on March 27, 2020 of dues.
-In absence of any further communication from the debenture holder on the matter, the dues were made good on June 23, 2020.

-The Company has no defaults in repayment of loans or borrowings to any financial institution or a bank and any dues payable to debenture holders as at balance sheet date, though during the year, there were certain delays noted in the case of Yes Bank Limited, Life insurance corporation of India and certain debenture holders amounting to ₹ 176.39 crore, ₹ 121.43 crore and ₹ 169.82 crore respectively, ranging from 4 to 26 days which were paid within the same month in which they were due.
-All of these were made good by the Company before March 31, 2020.
-The Company does not have any loans or borrowings payable to government.

-- (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments).
-The term loans obtained during the year have not been utilised by the Company. - (x) No fraud by the Company or on the company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) Managerial remuneration has been paid and / provided by the Company in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act read with Schedule V to the Act. - (xii) In our opinion, the Company is not a Nidhi Company.
-Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion all transactions with the related parties are in compliance with Sections 177 and 188 of Act, where applicable, and the requisite details have been disclosed in the financial statements etc., as required by the applicable Ind AS. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.
+- (viii) The Company had dues to bonds holders as on 31 March 2021 amounting to ₹ 185.25 crore which were overdue for 90 days, for which the formal extension had been obtained subsequent to the year end.
+During the year, there were certain delays in dues payable to debenture holders/ bond holders amounting to ₹ 246.31 crore, ranging 7-11 days which were made good by the Company before 31 March 2021.
+Further with respect to dues to one debenture holder amounting to ₹ 58.73 crore due on 25 June 2020, the Company in reference with COVID-19 Regulatory Package notified by RBI submitted an application for moratorium of dues.
+In absence of any further communication from the debenture holder on the matter, the dues were made good on 25 August 2020. - The Company has no defaults in repayment of loans or borrowings to any financial institution or a bank, as at balance sheet date, though during the year, there were certain delays noted in the case of ICICI Bank Limited, Yes Bank Limited, Industrial Finance Corporation of India Limited and Life Insurance Corporation of India amounting to ₹ 26.62 crore, ₹ 78.59 crore, ₹ 41.72 crore and ₹ 143.33 crore respectively, ranging from 1 to 29 days which were paid within the same or next month in which they were due.
+The Company does not have any loans or borrowings payable to the government. - (ix) The Company did not raise moneys by way of initial public offer or further public offer (including debt instruments) and did not have any term loans outstanding during the year.
+Accordingly, the provisions of clause 3(ix) of the Order are not applicable. - (x) No fraud by the Company or on the Company by its officers or employees has been noticed or reported during the period covered by our audit. - (xi) Managerial remuneration has been paid and provided by the Company in accordance with the requisite approvals mandated by the provisions of Section 197 of the Act read with Schedule V to the Act. - (xii) In our opinion, the Company is not a Nidhi Company.
+Accordingly, provisions of clause 3(xii) of the Order are not applicable. - (xiii) In our opinion all transactions with the related parties are in compliance with Sections 177 and 188 of Act, where applicable, and the requisite details have been disclosed in the standalone financial statements etc., as required by the applicable Ind AS. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures. - (xv) In our opinion, the Company has not entered into any non-cash transactions with the directors or persons connected with them covered under Section 192 of the Act. - (xvi) The Company is not required to be registered under Section 45-IA of the Reserve Bank of India Act, 1934.